Fetterman Fight: Trap

-Red Cloud and other Indian leaders, encouraged by their successes, decided to undertake a large military operation against Fort Kearny before winter snows forced them to break up their large village on the Tongue River and disperse.
+Red Cloud and other Indian leaders, encouraged by their successes, decided to undertake a large military operation against Fort Phil Kearny before winter snows forced them to break up their large village on the Tongue River and disperse.
 The decoy trick had worked on December 6 and they decided to try it again, this time with a force adequate to destroy any group of soldiers sent to chase them.
-The warriors, possibly numbering more than 1,000, congregated about 10 miles north of Fort Kearny, reconnoitered, and decided the best place to lay the trap was along the Bozeman Trail north of Lodge Trail Ridge.
-It was out of sight, but only about 4 miles from Fort Kearny.
+The warriors, possibly numbering more than 1,000, congregated about 10 miles north of Fort Phil Kearny, reconnoitered, and decided the best place to lay the trap was along the Bozeman Trail north of Lodge Trail Ridge.
+It was out of sight, but only about 4 miles from Fort Phil Kearny.
 The Cheyenne and Arapaho took up positions on the west side of the trail and the Lakota on the east.
 The group of Indians chosen to decoy the soldiers included the young Oglala Crazy Horse.

 The morning of December 21, 1866, was clear and cold.
-About 10 am, Carrington dispatched a wagon train to the "pinery" – about 5 miles northwest and the nearest source of construction timber and firewood for Fort Kearny.
+About 10 am, Carrington dispatched a wagon train to the "pinery" – about 5 miles northwest and the nearest source of construction timber and firewood for Fort Phil Kearny.
 Almost 90 soldiers were detailed to guard the wagon train.
 Less than an hour later, Carrington's pickets on Pilot Hill signaled by flag that the wagon train was under attack.
 Carrington ordered a relief party composed of 49 infantrymen of the 18th Infantry and 27 mounted troopers of the 2nd Cavalry under the command of Captain James Powell.
 By claiming seniority as a brevet lieutenant colonel, Fetterman asked for and was given command of the relief party.
 Powell remained behind.
 Another officer of the 18th, Lieutenant George W. Grummond, a known critic of Carrington, led the cavalry, which had been leaderless since Bingham's death in early December.
 Captain Frederick Brown, until recently the post quartermaster and another of Carrington's critics, and two civilians, James Wheatley and Isaac Fisher, joined Fetterman, bringing the relief force up to 81 officers and men.
 The infantry marched out first; the cavalry had to retrieve its mounts before it could follow and catch up.